-TrackMate is an automated tracking software used to analyze bioimages and distributed as a Fiji plugin.
-Here we introduce a new version of TrackMate rewritten to improve performance and usability, and integrating several popular machine and deep learning algorithms to improve versatility.
-We illustrate how these new components can be used to efficiently track objects from brightfield and fluorescence microscopy images across a wide range of bio-imaging experiments.
+TrackMate is an automated tracking software used to analyze bioimages and is distributed as a Fiji plugin.
+Here, we introduce a new version of TrackMate.
+TrackMate 7 is built to address the broad spectrum of modern challenges researchers face by integrating state-of-the-art segmentation algorithms into tracking pipelines.
+We illustrate qualitatively and quantitatively that these new capabilities function effectively across a wide range of bio-imaging experiments.

 Dmitry Ershov, Minh-Son Phan, Joanna W. Pylvänäinen, Stéphane U. Rigaud, Laure Le Blanc, Arthur Charles-Orszag, James R. W. Conway, Romain F. Laine, Nathan H. Roy, Daria Bonazzi, Guillaume Duménil, Guillaume Jacquemet, Jean-Yves Tinevez